-6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Clearly understands m concepts associated w well as the challenges issues. vith the discipline as Understands some o associated with the o not describe embedo discipline.
-May or may 0 , d the key concepts, edded issues associated or does so minimally. on this work te and nuanced use of definitions, and terms dience the work is terms is generally ac uage, definitions and curate and appropriate work is intended for.
+6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Clearly understands n concepts associated v well as the challenges issues. vith the discipline as Understands some o associated with the o not describe embedo discipline.
+May or may challenges, or embe d the key concepts, edded issues associated or does so minimally. on this work te and nuanced use of definitions, and terms dience the work is terms is generally ac uage, definitions and curate and appropriate work is intended for.
 Often misuses tech concepts, and/or re layperson's languag lies on overly general to rate based Demonstrates approp depth of knowledge a discipline.
-Demonstrates appro knowledge associate but lacks depth (or vi d with the discipline ed breadth and depth of ed with the discipline.
+Demonstrates appro knowledge associate but lacks depth (or v d with the discipline ed breadth and depth of ed with the discipline.
 Unable

-2. Scientific Reasoning.
+2. SCIENTIFIC REASONING.
 Designs, conducts, analyzes and interprets research important to their discipline.